Pool Barrier Construction

 There are a number of different designs for pool barriers which comply with Building Code clause F9.
-The materials you use are optional, however they must be able to withstand pressure or impact.

 For glass barriers you’ll also need to consider other relevant areas of the Building Code.

-Minimum pool barrier requirements
+Your pool barrier must

-• have horizontal rails 900mm or more apart when the rail is accessible from the outside of the barrier.
+- have horizontal rails 900mm or more apart when the rail is accessible from the outside of the barrier.

 All measurements must be taken at 90 degrees from ground level.